* Oil prices jump on fresh Middle East tensions

 “The pickup in U.S. economic data last week, as well as contradictory commentary from Fed officials, appears to be muddying the waters for investors about the possible reaction function of the U.S. Federal Reserve at the end of this month and whether we can expect to see a 25 basis point or 50 basis point rate cut.”

-Momentum looked better for Wall Street.
-U.S. futures pointed to a 0.3% to 0.5% higher open.
+Momentum looked better for the day ahead on Wall Street.
+U.S. futures pointed to a 0.2%-0.4% higher open.

 Global stocks rose towards the end of last week after dovish comments by New York Fed President John Williams boosted expectations the world’s top central bank would lower rates by 50 basis points at its July 30-31 meeting.